 Electrical work can be dangerous if not conducted properly and with due care and attention.
 Dealing with electricity of course poses a risk of electrocution to yourself, but a faulty connection or exposed wiring could also create a fire hazard – putting your entire family at risk.

 Accordingly, it is illegal for any person without an appropriate licence to do electrical work anywhere in Australia.
 Even if you know what you’re doing, if you conduct unlicensed work, you are liable for a heavy fine and you may void any home or contents insurance on your property.
-So you’ll need to hire the services of a trained, qualified electrician.
+So you’ll need to know what to look for in an electrician, with this Canstar Blue guide exploring all the licensing information needed for you to hire the right electrician for the job.

 New South Wales electricians must hold a licence under the Fair Work Commission in order to conduct any electrical work, regardless of the size or type of premise.
 When the electrical work required is incidental to another trade (i.e. computer technician), the worker may need to hold a restricted electrical licence.